Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Introduction

 A further contribution of our work is the implementation of a computational procedure that allows to perform the internal validation of PRC.
 The internal validation of prediction models based on penalized regression is often a neglected step, possibly due to the belief that the penalization of the model parameters will suffice to prevent overfitting, so that no formal assessment of the optimism associated to the reported performance is then needed.
 In this paper we do not take this belief for granted, and instead we explicitly explore the topic of the internal validation of PRC, which is a penalized prediction model.
 In particular, we implement a \textit{cluster bootstrap optimism correction procedure} (CBOCP hereafter) that allows to estimate the optimism of naive predictiveness measures, thereby making it possible to properly assess whether overfitting is present.
 The CBOCP requires the re-estimation of the PRC model on a sequence of clustered bootstrap samples, and the computation of estimates of the optimism associated to the apparent model performance, which are obtained by comparing the predictive performance of the newly fitted models on the bootstrapped dataset and on the original dataset.
 When averaged over all cluster bootstrap samples, these estimates yield a bootstrap optimism correction that is subtracted from the apparent measure of model predictiveness (i.e., the measure of predictiveness computed on the original dataset where PRC was fitted).
+In Figure \ref{fig:prc_diagram} we provide a schematic representation of the different steps involved in the estimation of PRC, and in the computation of the CBOCP.

-Lastly, we provide an implementation of functions to compute PRC and its associated CBOCP using \texttt{R}, and make them available through the \verb|R| package \verb|pencal| \citep{signorelli-pencal}, which can be freely downloaded from \texttt{CRAN}.
+Lastly, we provide an implementation of functions to compute PRC and its associated CBOCP using \verb|R|, and make them available through the \verb|R| package \verb|pencal| \citep{signo-pencal}, which can be freely downloaded from \verb|CRAN|.